 The Natura 2000 Biogeographical Process was launched in 2011 and aims to help Member States and key stakeholders manage Natura 2000 as a coherent network.
 This Process is a multi-stakeholders’ co-operation process at the biogeographical level, that should help maintain and optimise the EU Birds and Habitats Directives.
 The goal should be reached by organising seminars, workshops and cooperation activities, so that we can enhance effective implementation, management, monitoring, financing and reporting of the Natura 2000 network.

-Natura 2000 Seminars have had different ways of organisations, different hosts, but every time they have been organised with the help and the support of the European Commission.
-The process is guided and monitored by an Expert group on Natura 2000 management and Steering Committees, composed of representatives of the Member States, the European Commission, the European Environmental Agency, the European Topic Centre on Biological Diversity, the European Habitats Forum and the Natura 2000 Users Forum.
+Natura 2000 Seminars have had different ways of organisation, different hosts, but every time they have been organised with the help and the support of the European Commission.
+The process is guided and monitored by an Expert Group on Natura 2000 management and Steering Committees, composed of representatives of the Member States, the European Commission, the European Environmental Agency, the European Topic Centre on Biological Diversity, the European Habitats Forum and the Natura 2000 Users Forum.

 More detailed information about this process can be consulted in the European Commission website.